How My Website Got to Number One on Google in Less than a Month

 1. Pick the right long-tail keyword.

 A long-tail keyword consists of two or more words that describe what your website is about.
 (All the one-word keywords have already been taken by more powerful and more profitable websites.
 They would be difficult for you to overtake in the Search rankings.)
-The tool of choice keyword searching is the Google Keyword Tool.
+The tool of choice keyword searching is the Google Keyword Planner.
 You want to look for keywords that have high global monthly searches but medium-to-low competition.

 If you haven’t guessed yet, my keyword is “accountant salary.”
 If you enter that into your Google Search, my website will appear on the first page.
 Depending on the time and the day, the travels up and down the first five slots.
 (This is called the Google Dance, which happens to all websites.)
 For the most accurate search results, use PageWash to eliminate your location information from the results.
 That free website is explained in my hub entitled Google lies!
 Why a plain search for your site’s SEO rank won’t work.